hariniinarayanan/SpendClean/README.md

   * *Merchant to Industry Classification* : I used another database to provide a mapping of merchants to their respective industries.
 For example, identifying that transactions from "UBER" fall under the "Transportation" category.
 This classification helps in better understanding spending patterns.
 - **APIs**:
   I integrated APIs to enhance the project's functionality:
-  * *OpenAI API* : This API was used for conducting complex financial analyses on the cleaned data.
+  * **OpenAI API** : This API was used for conducting complex financial analyses on the cleaned data.
 By prompting the API, I was able to generate insights, identify trends, and categorize expenses based on historical data patterns. **Requires an OpenAI API private key to successfully retrieve the spending analysis.**
-  * *Currency Rate Conversion API* : I utilized an API to fetch real-time currency conversion rates.
+  * **Currency Rate Conversion API** : I utilized an API to fetch _real-time currency conversion rates_.
 This allows the tool to convert amounts into a standard currency format, aiding in accurate financial reporting and analysis.
 For instance, if a transaction is in EUR, it can be converted to USD based on the latest exchange rates, ensuring a consistent dataset for analysis.
 Called using a free API key so all users can make calls.

 ### How the Ingestion and Normalization Functions Work:
 1. **Load the data**: Using pandas, the messy data is ingested